Cherreads

 Don't run, Khan said, his presence sliding along their telepathic tether.
 It reads flight as weakness.

 I know.
 Will already had the folding knife open.
-A small blade for something this size, but he'd worked with worse.
-His bow was across his back and empty, which was annoying — at range, this would have been straightforward.
+It was a small blade for something this size.
+His bow was across his back and empty.
+At range, this would have been straightforward.
 Up close, it was more interesting.
 It's smarter than the tutorial mobs.

 Yes.
 Everything out here will be.
 The tutorial was a nursery.
-Khan's voice had shifted into something colder, devoid of all inflection.
+Khan's voice shifted into something devoid of all inflection.
 Watch the shoulders.
 When they drop, it commits.
 That is your moment.

 You want me to hunt it.
 In a street.
 With a folding knife.

 I want you to stop thinking about what you don't have and start using what you do.
-A pause.
+Khan's tone remained even.
 You have fought.
 I have seen it in your memories.
-But you fought reactively — waiting for the attack, responding, surviving.
+But you fought reactively.
+You waited for the attack, responded, and survived.
 That is good.
 That kept you alive in the tutorial.
 Out here, it will eventually get you killed.

 The creature circled left.
 Will turned with it, keeping his weight low, giving it nothing easy.
-The sickeningly sweet smell of 100,000-year-old rot drifted off the beast's matted fur.
+The sickeningly sweet smell of ancient rot drifted off the beast's matted fur.

 A hunter does not wait to be attacked, Khan continued.
 A hunter decides the animal is already dead and completes the formality.
 There is a difference in the body when you decide that.
 The creature will feel the difference.

-Will looked at the gold eyes and felt something settle in his chest — not the cold calm of the corridor, which had been acceptance.
-This was different.
+Will looked at the gold eyes.
+He felt something settle in his chest.
+It wasn't the cold calm of the corridor, which had been pure acceptance.
 This was forward.

 Decided.

-He moved left as it lunged — not back, left — the knife coming up in a thrust, not a slash.
+He moved left as it lunged.
+He didn't step back.
+The knife came up in a thrust instead of a slash.
 The beast's jaws snapped inches from his face, hot saliva spraying his cheek.
 He drove the blade toward the throat, his hand finding the angle without being told.
 A jarring impact shot up his wrist as the steel scraped violently against hardened cartilage.

-The sheer, dead mass of the Level 1 beast slammed into him like a falling safe, driving the breath from his lungs and dragging him down violently to the moss-covered asphalt.
+The sheer, dead mass of the Level 1 beast slammed into him.
+The impact drove the oxygen from his lungs and dragged him violently down to the moss-covered asphalt.
 Will wrestled the beast, grabbing for its thick neck.
-As he locked his grip, his muscles fired with an unfamiliar, terrifying density — proving exactly what 10 STR felt like compared to the un-leveled baseline.
+He locked his grip.
+His muscles fired with an unfamiliar, terrifying density.
+It proved exactly what 10 STR felt like compared to the un-leveled baseline.
 He squeezed, crushing the coyote's windpipe entirely.
-But the lethal force came with a sickening pop in his own hand, tearing his cartilage in the process because his Tier-0 bones hadn't adapted to his new Tier-1 muscle output.
+The lethal force came with a sickening pop in his own hand, tearing his cartilage because his Tier-0 bones hadn't adapted to his new Tier-1 muscle output.
 Its legs scrabbled briefly before going dead still.

 As the beast died, the ink-wash screen dripped: